SasikaA073/sasikaa073.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Electronic and Telecommunication Engineering Undergraduate
+subtitle:

 profile:
-  align: left
+  align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >

 news: false # includes a list of news items